The Best Parks In Barcelona

 Discover the best parks in Barcelona!

-Summer is here and therefore, the beaches are getting more and more crowded.
-If you are looking for some place to rest or do your jogging while enjoying some refreshing shades area; then keep reading our article on the best parks in Barcelona!
+Spring is here and therefore, the beaches are going to get more and more crowded.
+If you are looking for some place to rest or do some jogging while enjoying some refreshing shades area; then keep reading our article on the best parks in Barcelona!

 1. Ciutadella Park